hero media

 Little-known fact: The Hope and Anchor Tavern does a mean hot buttered rum – the perfect antidote to Tassie’s fresh and blustery weather.

-Said to be one of the most haunted spots in the country, Tasmania’s Bush Inn has become something of a ghost hunter’s Mecca.
-Located in the small town of New Norfolk (pop.
-6,153), this 26-room hotel has been operating continuously since 1815 and is arguably the oldest Down Under.
+Said to be one of the most haunted spots in the country, The Bush Inn in Tasmania has become something of a ghost hunter’s Mecca.
+Located in the small town of New Norfolk, this 26-room hotel has been operating continuously since 1815 and is arguably the oldest Down Under.

 The venue has recently been taken over by new owners who are set to renovate the pub, breathing new life into it while keeping its heritage roots.